SobranDM/foundryvtt-wwn/README.md

 Old-School Essentials is a trademark of Sine Nomine Publishing.\

 ## Artwork
-Weapon quality icons, and the Treasure chest are from [Rexxard](https://assetstore.unity.com/packages/2d/gui/icons/flat-skills-icons-82713).
+Weapon quality icons, and the Treasure chest (and now some others) are from [Rexxard](https://assetstore.unity.com/packages/2d/gui/icons/flat-skills-icons-82713).